 These benefits are paid every two weeks.
 To prove your lost wages, you may be required to provide documentation from your employer indicating the wages you earned for the last 13 weeks.
 Be sure to provide this right away if asked.
 Delay in giving this to the insurance company will delay your payments.

 Death benefits are paid to the estate of someone killed in a vehicle accident.
 The minimum amount is $5,000, and this money can be paid to the deceased person’s estate or to certain family members or others the insurance company determines is equitably entitled to them.
+To ensure a fair settlement for deceased loved on hire a compassionate Orlando wrongful death lawyer to help you estimate costs and potential costs.

 Document Your Expenses